e11i0t4lders0n/e11i0t4lders0n/README.md

 A small town boy and a Security Engineer by passion.
 Here's a little about me :)

-Tushar Verma is currently working as a Security Engineer Intern - (Application & Cloud Security) at People Interactive(I)Pvt.
+Tushar Verma is currently working as a Security Engineer Intern at People Interactive(I)Pvt.
 Ltd. (Shaadi.com) and also one of the Synack Red Team Member.
 He is currently doing a bachelors degree in Computer Science & Engineering with minor in DevOps.
 His major interests revolve around Application Security, Cloud Security, DevOps & DevSecOps.
 He is having 2+ year of expertise in security implementations and various security assessments which includes VAPT, Application Security testing, Cloud Security, DevOps & DevSecOps.

-### Skills:-
+### Area of Expertise:-
--Application Security<br/>
+-Penetration Testing: Web Application, Network<br/>
--Network Penetration Testing<br/>
+-Cloud Environment: AWS, GCP<br/>
--Vulnerability Assessment<br/>
+-Containerization Tools: AWS ECS, Docker<br/>
--Reconnaissance and Social Engineering<br/>
+-AWS Services: EC2, S3, CloudWatch, VPC<br/>
--Cloud Security<br/>
+-Cloud Security(AWS, GCP)<br/>
 -DevOps and DevSecOps<br/>

 ### Achievements:-